sago35/tinygo.vim/README.md

 # tinygo.vim

-This is a simple extension to add TinyGo support to Vim.
+This is a simple extension to add TinyGo support to Vim and Neovim.
 Add environment variables for tinygo and restart vim-lsp.
 Using tinygo.vim, you can easily integrate with gopls.

 ![](./tinygo-target-vim.gif)